rweichler/cylinder/README.md

 ##Building

-If you don't feel like building this, [here's a .deb](https://raw2.github.com/rweichler/cylinder/master/cylinder.deb).
+If you don't feel like building this, [here's a .deb of the latest stable build](http://r333d.com/repo/cylinder.php).

-And [here's a .deb](http://r333d.com/repo/cylinder.php) for the last stable release.

 First, init the submodules: